lvoytek/discourse-triage/README.md

     dsctriage

-By default, the script will find new posts in the `Server` category that were created or updated in the last 7 days and display them in the terminal.
+By default, the script will find new posts in the `Server` category that were created or updated yesterday or over the weekend and display them in the terminal.
 Clicking on the post ID will open a given comment in a web browser.
 The following arguments can be used to change functionality.

 ### Dates
 Dates must follow the format: `%Y-%m-%d` (e.g. 2019-12-17, 2020-05-26)